Open science: Advantages

 Open science needs to acknowledge and accommodate the heterogeneity of science.
 It provides opportunities for different communities to learn from other communities, as well as to inform learning and practice across fields.
-For example, preregistration in quantitative sciences can benefit qualitative researchers to reduce researcher degrees of freedom, whereas positionality statements have been used to contextual researcher and research environment in qualitative can be used in order to combat reproducibility crisis in quantitative research.
+For example, preregistration in quantitative sciences can benefit qualitative researchers to reduce researcher degrees of freedom.
 In addition, journals should be open to publishing these behaviours, using a guide to ease journal editors into open science.